At a glance

 - If you are outside the Self Assessment regime, you do not have to register for Self Assessment just to report a capital gain.

-- Instead, for pre-April 2020 disposals on residential property, and for all other gains, you can use HMRC’s ‘real-time’ service.
+- Instead, for pre-April 2020 disposals of residential property, and for all other gains (pre and post-April 2020), you can use HMRC’s ‘real-time’ service.

 - You can report your capital gain anytime between the date you have prepared your capital gain calculations and 31 December following the end of the tax year in which the capital gain took place.

-- For example, if you sold a holiday home at a gain in June 2018, you could have reported the gain using the real-time service up to 31 December 2019.
-You could also have reported it before the end of the 2018-19 tax year if you wished.
+- For example, if you sold a holiday home at a gain in June 2023, you can report the gain using the real-time service up to 31 December 2024.
+You could also have reported it before the end of the 2023-24 tax year if you wished.

 - You will need to have or set up a Government Gateway account.